 Eventide UltraTap

-Eventide knows a thing or two about delay algorithms and their delay journey started all the way back in 1981.
-Which means this new UltraTap delay pedal has a good 40 years of research backing it up.
-With onboard delays which include rhythmic delays, glitchy reverbs, huge volume swells and modulation effects, this compact pedal is the lates in their dot9 Series.
+Eventide knows a thing or two about delay algorithms, and their delay journey started in 1981.
+This means this new UltraTap delay pedal has 40 years of research backing it up.
+With onboard delays, which include rhythmic delays, glitchy reverbs, substantial volume swells, and modulation effects, this compact pedal is the latest in their dot9 Series.

 Slurm

-This pedal builds on the original H3000 UltraTap and manages to squeeze it down into this well laid out pedal format.
-The controls consist of Mix, Tap, Length, Feedback, Spread and Taper.
+This pedal builds on the original H3000 UltraTap and manages to squeeze it down into this well-designed pedal format.
+The controls consist of Mix, Tap, Length, Feedback, Spread, and Taper.

 Plenty of Presets

-You have 5 onboard presets indicated by the 5 LEDs on the left hand side of the unit and 127 in total when using MIDI, so it has lots of slots to save your own patches.
-The UltraTap also has an expression pedal connection, plus an external aux switch for preset changes and various bypass options: Buffered, Relay, DSP+FX or Kill Dry.
+The 5 LEDs on the left-hand side of the unit indicate 5 onboard presets and 127 in total when using MIDI, so it has lots of slots to save your own patches.
+The UltraTap also has an expression pedal connection, plus an external aux switch for preset changes and various bypass options: Buffered, Relay, DSP+FX, or Kill Dry.

-You get a micro USB port for talking with the Eventide Device Manager PC or Mac application for software updates, system settings and also creating/saving presets.
+You get a micro USB port for talking with the Eventide Device Manager PC or Mac application for software updates and system settings and creating/saving presets.

 The Guitar/Line level switch allows the UltraTap to work well with guitars, synths, FX loops and DAW interfaces.